1–2 spots available for Q2 · Claim yours

 Three signals I watch for:

 2. Regulatory constraints.
 Some contracts require a dedicated WAF appliance or an on-prem solution.
 Cloudflare Enterprise covers most.
 Akamai covers the rest.
+The NIST SP 800-53 control catalog is what most of those contracts reference.

 3. Engineering team that wants git-managed rules.
 Fastly + Signal Sciences gives you rules in code and serious observability.
 Worth it for teams of 10+ engineers.